hoaphantn7604/react-native-utils-scale/README.md

 ## react-native-utils-scale
 Provide solutions to make your app flexible for different screen sizes, different devices.
 When developing with react-native, you need to manually adjust your app to look great on a variety of different screen sizes.
-Provides some simple tooling to make your scaling a whole lot easier.
+This package provides some simple tooling to make your scaling a whole lot easier.

 ## Getting started